What Is Policy and Procedure Distribution?

 - Automatic provisioning — When someone joins a department, they automatically gain access to that department's procedures.
 When they leave, access is revoked.
 This is especially important for organizations using identity providers with SCIM provisioning.

-- Attestation integration — For critical procedures, the ability to require and track acknowledgment from all designated readers, providing proof that distribution resulted in actual consumption.
+- Attestation integration — For critical policies and procedures, the ability to require and track acknowledgment from all designated readers, providing proof that distribution resulted in actual consumption.

 Nonprofit organizations face unique distribution challenges.
 Their workforces often include: